Danakane/Redcat/README.md

 # Redcat

-A remote shell handler implemented in python for CTFs, pentests and red team exercises.
+A remote shell handler implemented in python for CTFs, pentest and red team engagements.

 ## Features:
 * A session manager for handling mutiple listeners and shells at once.